sipura/Sipura/README.md

 # Sipura

-An easy-to-use, safe and transparent library for graph-datastructures and -algorithms.
+An easy-to-use, safe and transparent library for graph datastructures and algorithms.